donphi/MCP-Server/README.md

 2. This will create a `mcp-config.json` file with the correct configuration.

 3. Add the configuration to your AI assistant.

+> **IMPORTANT FOR WINDOWS USERS**: The `run-mcp-server.bat` file has been updated to use Docker Compose consistently, which resolves the "invalid reference format" error that some Windows users were experiencing.
+If you're still encountering this issue, make sure you're using the latest version of the batch file from this repository.

 #### Example: Configuring with Roo